SocksTheWolf/SkyScheduler/README.md

 - Node.js (v20.x or later)
 - Package Manager
-- Cloudflare Pro Workers account
+- Cloudflare Pro Workers account (otherwise you will hit the cpu limit)

 ### Installation